luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 ## Start using qBitTorrent

-You can now `start`/`enable` the `qbittorrent-nox@.service`.
-Remembering to use the service account created (`qbittorrent`):
+You can now `start`/`enable` the `qbittorrent-nox@.service` using the service account created (`qbittorrent`):

 ```sh
 systemctl enable `qbittorrent-nox@qbittorrent.service
 systemctl start `qbittorrent-nox@qbittorrent.service
 ```

-This will start `qbittorrent` using default config, we need to change the port (in my case to `30000`) and add a config for when `qbittorrent` exits (the Web UI has a close button).
+This will start `qbittorrent` using default config.
+We need to change the port (in my case to `30000`) and add a config for when `qbittorrent` exits (the Web UI has a close button).
 I guess this can be done before enabling/starting the service, but either way let's create a "drop-in" file by "editing" the service:

 ```sh
 systemctl edit `qbittorrent-nox@qbittorrent.service